 Lower Your Risk of Cancer

-It's the world's leading cause of death, but about 1 in 3 cases can be prevented, according to the World Health Organization.
+It's one of the world's leading causes of death, but about 1 in 3 cases can be prevented, according to the World Health Organization.
 There's no magic pill to keep you from getting cancer, but you can do some things to improve your odds.

 Drop the Weight

 Nearly 70% of Americans are overweight or obese -- and those extra pounds drive up your chances of several types of cancer, including in your esophagus, pancreas, colon, kidneys, and thyroid gland.
 With fewer people smoking, obesity may pass tobacco as the top preventable cause of cancer.
 If every adult in the U.S. cut their body mass index (a measure of your body fat) by 1%, it might cut the number of new cases by as many as 100,000.

 Along with cured meats like bacon, hot dogs, and lunchmeat, this has been linked to a higher risk of colon and stomach cancers.
 The American Institute for Cancer Research recommends no more than 18 ounces of these a week, or a little over a pound.